- Find Companies

 About MediaCorp Technologies:

+MediaCorp Technologies is the leading broadcast transmission infrastructure, operator and service provider for digital and analogue broadcasting services in Singapore.
+MediaCorp Technologies’ subsidiary, 1-Net Singapore is the broadband infrastructure provider of the nation’s broadband network – Singapore ONE – and a regional total IT service provider.
 MediaCorp Technologies is part of MediaCorp.
 The largest broadcaster in Singapore, MediaCorp offers a complete range of media businesses: TV, Radio, Entertainment Productions, Movie Productions, Newspapers, Magazines, Electronic Media and other broadcasting services.

 MediaCorp Technologies Directory page

 Infocomm Development Authority of Singapore ()

 China Film Group Corporation Selects GDC’s SX-3000 Standalone IMB for Its 2014 – 2015 Digital Cinema Deployment